GervH-AICLASS/GervHRepoAICLASS/HilmerFestival-song.md

 ## About the Song

 "The Whispering Pines Festival" is a song created using Suno, a platform for AI-assisted music creation and sharing.
 The title evokes imagery of a naturalistic setting, possibly featuring pine trees and a festival atmosphere.
+This song was inspired by the common Hilmer Festival that is hosted in Norway featuring classical folktale representations of songs, and other merriment.

 ## About Suno